Meet Our Team

 Carolina Terrazas

-Financial Capability Program Manager
+Economic Empowerment Program Manager

 She/Her/Hers

-Carolina is the Financial Capabilities Program Manager at the IRC SLC office.
+EmailCarolina is the Economic Empowerment Program Manager at the IRC SLC office.
 She grew up in both Tijuana, Mexico, and San Diego, California.
-She works to promote financial inclusion and integration for refugee and immigrant families through financial capabilities interventions.
-Carolina has more than five years of experience in humanitarian efforts focusing on personal economic empowerment and business development in Benin, Guatemala, the Philippines, and Mexico.
-At the IRC SLC office, she supports new Americans from the beginning of their journey towards lasting economic independence, helping set goals, take key steps, and celebrate victories!
+She works to promote financial inclusion, entrepreneurship, and integration for refugee and immigrant families through financial capability interventions and small business development initiatives.
+Carolina has more than seven years of experience in humanitarian efforts focusing on personal economic empowerment and business development in Benin, Guatemala, the Philippines, and Mexico.
+At the IRC SLC office, she supports new Americans from the beginning of their journey towards lasting economic independence, building businesses, setting goals, taking key steps, and celebrating victories!

-Carolina speaks English, Spanish, French, Mandarin, ASL and Bariba.
+Carolina speaks English, Spanish, French, Mandarin, ASL, and Bariba.

 Financial Capability Coordinator